shawna-p/mysterious-messenger/docs/emails.rst

     Begins the guest showcase part of the party.
 Guests only attend if their email chains have been successfully completed as described in :ref:`Calculating if a Guest Will Attend`.

 `Indicate correct answers`
-    If turned on, the "correct" email answer will be highlighted when replying to emails.
+    If turned on, the "correct" email answer will be have a checkmark in the corner when replying to emails.